TrungTechh/HCMUS_CSC17104-Final-project/README.md

 - 15 December, 2022
 	- Realizing something wrong with before dataset **&rarr; Change another dataset**
 	- Basical data exploration (on new dataset)
+	- Propose some questions and analysis data to answer them (phuong branch)